Other brands: Priorix®

-In the case of an outbreak, the Medical Officer of Health may prescribe the vaccine for an infant aged 6–11 months who has been in direct contact with a measles case.
+In the case of a measles outbreak, the Ministry of Health may provide advice that the vaccine may be prescribed for an infant aged 6–11 months who has been in direct contact with a measles case.
 This dose is called ‘dose zero’ or MMR0.
 A two further doses are required from 12 months of age as per the Schedule.

 MMR vaccine can be given to:

-- A person in close contact with a newborn baby, pregnant woman or person who is immune suppressed.
+- A person in close contact with a newborn baby, or a pregnant woman or a person who is immune suppressed.